khoriba/CoLoG/README.md

 Do not run the command `pangolin --update`, as it may update the Pangolin software itself, which could cause compatibility issues and prevent the CoLoG pipeline from functioning correctly.

+## Citation
+Please cite the following if you are using the CoLoG pipeline:
+Sekizuka T, Itokawa K, Hashino M, et al. A Genome Epidemiological Study of SARS-CoV-2 Introduction into Japan. mSphere.
+2020;5(6):e00786-20.
+Published 2020 Nov 11. doi:10.1128/mSphere.00786-20 <https://pubmed.ncbi.nlm.nih.gov/33177213/>